hbctraining/Training-modules/Accessing_public_genomic_data/lessons/accessing_genome_reference_data.md

 #SBATCH -p shared 	# partition name (small partition on O2)
 #SBATCH -t 0-6:00 	# hours:minutes runlimit after which job will be killed
 #SBATCH -n 1 		# number of cores requested
-#SBATCH -o %j.out	# File to which standard out will be written
+#SBATCH -o %J.out	# File to which standard out will be written
-#SBATCH -e %j.err 	# File to which standard err will be written
+#SBATCH -e %J.err 	# File to which standard err will be written

 wget ftp://ftp.ensembl.org/pub/release-92/fasta/homo_sapiens/dna/
 ```